 How soon will I see results?

-LATISSE® users could see results starting at 8 weeks with full results at 12 to 16 weeks.
+LATISSE® users may possibly see results starting at 8 weeks with full results at 12 to 16 weeks.
 The growth is gradual overnight, over time.

 Is LATISSE® a replacement for mascara?

 No, LATISSE® does not work in place of mascara.
 LATISSE® is a solution treatment for inadequate or not enough lashes and requires a prescription from a doctor.
-However, mascara can be used on your eyelashes in addition to LATISSE®.
+However, mascara can be used on your eyelashes in adds to to LATISSE®.

 Is LATISSE® (bimatoprost ophthalmic solution) 0.03% different from nonprescription products that indicate eyelash growth?